-It is not considered that the scheme now proposed would have any unacceptable impact on the daylight, privacy or outlook enjoyed by the occupants of any neighbouring residential properties subject to appropriate design, scale and layout.
+The scheme now proposed would not have any unacceptable impact on the daylight, privacy or outlook enjoyed by the occupants of any neighbouring residential properties subject to appropriate design, scale and layout.
 The applicant's attention is drawn to the separation distances specified in the Council's Alterations and Extensions to Residential Properties SPD, which will need to be met in order for the development to be considered acceptable.